grab/swift-leak-check/README.md

 # Usage

-There're 2 ways to use this tool: the fastest way is to use the provided SwiftLeakChecker target and start detecting leaks in your code, or you can drop the LeakCheckFramework in your code and start building your own tool
+There're 2 ways to use this tool: the fastest way is to use the provided SwiftLeakChecker target and start detecting leaks in your code, or you can drop the SwiftLeakCheck framework in your code and start building your own tool

 ### SwiftLeakChecker